Lamberto V. Avellana: Film career

 Avellana made his film debut with Sakay in 1939, a biopic on the early 20th-century Filipino revolutionary Macario Sakay.
-The film, though a box-office flop, was particularly distinguished for its realism which was atypical of Filipino cinema at the time.
+The film, though a box-office flop, was particularly distinguished for its realism, which was atypical of Filipino cinema at the time.
 The treatment is the subject of some controversy today.
 Avellana's Sakay toed the line with the American-fostered perception of Sakay as a mere bandit, different from the current-day appreciation of Sakay as a fighter for Filipino independence.
 Raymond Red's 1993 film, Sakay hews closer to this modern view of Sakay.

 Leopoldo Salcedo, who played Sakay in the 1939 Avellana version, portrayed Sakay's father in the 1993 version in his final film role.

 Avellana directed more than 70 films in a career that spanned six decades.
+In the early 1950s, he coined the term "bakya crowd" (lit. 'wooden clog crowd') to describe the mass audiences who went to see his films.
 Anak Dalita (1956) and Badjao (1957) perhaps stand as the most prominent works from his oeuvre.
 Anak Dalita, which was named Best Film at the 1956 Asia-Pacific Film Festival, was a realistic portrayal of poverty-stricken Filipinos coping with the aftermath of World War II.
 Badjao was a love-story set in Mindanao between a man from a sea-dwelling indigenous Badjao family and a woman belonging to a prominent Tausug clan.
 Rolf Bayer was the screenwriter for both films.

 On December 30, 1990, Avellana directed the first live reenactment of José Rizal's execution to be held on Rizal Day in Rizal Park.